Connecticut Leads the Nation in Teacher Workforce Innovation.

 We Can Protect That Progress.

-A decade of state investment has built a teaching workforce that better reflects and serves our students.
+A decade of state investment has built a teaching workforce that better serves our students’ needs.
 New state data shows we must modernize layoff policies to protect that investment.

 Read The Data